ece362-purdue/proton-labs/lab1-gpio/README.md

 Now, based on your function diving work into `gpio_init` and the list of SIO registers relevant to GPIO control in 3.1.11, specify the registers you will need to configure the Bank 0 GPIO pins on the RP2350.
 To initialize a pin, you have to do the following:

-1. Configure the pin function to be SIO.
+1. (5 points) Configure the pin function to be SIO.
 In C code, how do you set a specific GPIO pin as an SIO pin?
     - This one's a little complicated, so we'll just tell you where to look.
 Type `gpio_set_function`, and *dive* into it to see what register it modifies to set the function of the pin.
-2. Configure the pin as an input or output.
+2. (10 points) Configure the pin as an input or output.
 Depending on the purpose, you may have to write values in different registers, so specify both.
 In C code, how do you set a specific GPIO pin as an input or output?
-3. If the pin is an output, configure the pin to drive high or low.
+3. (10 points) If the pin is an output, configure the pin to drive high or low.
 Depending on the value, you may have to write values in different registers, so specify both.
 In C code, how do you set a specific GPIO pin as an input or output?
 In C code, how do you set a specific GPIO pin to drive high or low?
-4. In C code, what register do you need to read to check the state of a specific pin?
+4. (5 points) In C code, what register do you need to read to check the state of a specific pin?

 Your answers should start with `sio_hw` or `io_bank0_hw`, which are the SDK-provided structs that define hardware registers that, in turn, control the GPIO pins.
 (You can even *dive* into `sio_hw`/`io_bank0_hw` to see the memory addresses they are defined at, and compare that to your datasheet!)